Cosmology 101 Items',

 quantum level that causes minuscule distortion of space-time.
 Gravity, after

 all, is in some way involved with the warping of space time.

 Let's Get Back On Track, Shall We?

-This relationship (to bring things back together), is the clash point
+black holes (to bring things back together), is the clash point of the macro

-of the macro world of stars, galaxies, and relativity -- and the micro
+world of stars, galaxies, and relativity -- and the micro world of electrons,

-mathematics, comes crunching together and must require a common
+together and must require a common mathematical description.

 In the effort to study this micro/macro clash, a lot has been learned about

 the nuclear world.
 The functioning mechanisms of stellar interiors, for

 example.
 And some pretty good models of the Big Bang, as it relates to quantum